 Use this to exclude folks who’ve visited any page that includes your text.

-Example: Typing in blog would exclude:
+Example: Typing in careers would exclude:

 🧠 Good for: saying “no thanks” to visitors who've seen a certain content category.